silkyskyj/CloDDce/readme_il2dce_silkyskyj.txt

   Ver      Date       Comment

+  0.7.1    05/10/2025 Added: Bulgarian Air Force and Air Force of the Independent State of Croatia in Select Air Force.
+User interface (UI) for specifying folders and files for the mission conversion and import function.
+                      Changed: Some of the names of Air Force and Air Group that have been expanded and added independently.
   0.7.0    05/04/2025 Added: Dynamic generation of operations during mission battles, and the option to spawn groups and stationary units.
                       Fixed: AirGroup group name generation and other minor fixes.
   0.6.4    04/29/2025 Fixed: Strict and other modes are not properly separated(Campaign).
 When the number of flights in a squadron changes, it is treated as a separate unit, and continuation of the state, reinfoce, etc. are not performed properly (Campaign StrictMode).
 An error occurs if you proceed to the next step without fighting, and in StrictMode the campaign ends.